 There are other times when we experience anxiety, when we cannot actually specify what it is we are anxious about – it seems more internal than external, a response to a vague or unrecognised threat.
 We might be anxious about losing control of ourselves, or of some situation, or feel anxious about something nasty happening.

 most of us experience these feelings.
 They are normal emotions that can be appropriate and even beneficial under certain circumstances.
-However when anxiety is inappropriate it can severely disrupt our lives.
-If you suffer with anxiety, the question you have to ask is when am I going to take steps to change this behaviour?
+However, when anxiety is inappropriate it can severely disrupt our lives.
+If you suffer from anxiety, the question you have to ask is when am I going to take steps to change this behaviour?

 What are some of the causes of anxiety?

-Anxiety is more often than not caused through the conditioning you received as a child and young adult or some trauma that you went through during your life, or both.
-However, anxiety can sometimes be a symptom of depression, or alcohol dependence.
-It can be caused by taking substances such as ecstasy LSD amphetamines, cannabis, or by withdrawal from long term drugs.
+Anxiety is more often than not caused by the conditioning you received as a child and young adult or some trauma that you went through during your life, or both.
+However, anxiety can sometimes be a symptom of depression or alcohol dependence.
+It can be caused by taking substances such as ecstasy LSD amphetamines, cannabis, or by withdrawal from long-term drugs.

 Sometimes the cause is known and when the problem disappears so does the anxiety, and at other times the circumstances are so upsetting that the anxiety goes on long after the event